cdemar/Mac-new-setup/README.md

   - Under 'Desktop and Dock' turn on 'Automatically hid and show Dock'

 ### Instal of these
+To do this from the App Store or from 'mas' you need to make sure you are logged into your account.
 - Go to the App Store and download
   - Password manager
   - Grammarly